 As you plan your four years of coursework toward earning a Plymouth State University degree, you will want to avail yourself of all the resources we offer to assist you in accomplishing your goals.
 Review the Degree Planning Responsibilities of a Plymouth State University Student to be sure you are fulfilling your obligations.

 Making a Four-Year Plan

 You should make a four-year plan of how you are going to satisfy your degree program requirements.
-Plot out each semester’s coursework, remembering that you will need to register for 15 credits each semester to graduate in four years.
+Look at your DegreeWorks in myplymouth to see what courses are needed and plot out each semester’s coursework.
+You can also reference your Academic Catalog, for more major information and a recommended course sequence.
+Remember that you will need to register for 15 credits each semester to graduate in four years.
 Some majors require more than 120 credits so it may not be feasible to accomplish all this in four years.
 That is why it is necessary to plan carefully so you can determine whether you may need to take Winterim or Summer courses in order to meet the minimum credits required within the four years.

 As part of your plan, remember to include your general education courses.
 Each degree program requires you to complete courses that satisfy general education requirements in addition to your major course requirements.
 Some general education courses may be specified in your major.
 When choosing courses to satisfy general education requirements, look carefully at your major requirements to see which ones, if any, may be specified.